SuRGeoNix/Flyleaf/README.md

 ### [Missing Features]
 * HDR support
 * Video Recording / Post Process Filters (Brightness/Sharping etc.)
-* Audio with Multi-Players uses the same Volume/Mute handler
 * Speed (Step/Fast Backwards/Forwards)
 * Windows OS is required

 ### [Major changes from v2.6]
 * Separating controls and plugins (*bitswarm, youtube-dl, opensubtitles*) from the library
 * Recoding MediaRouter to support workflows for plugins (a base for later on to support scrappers etc.)
+* Recoding AudioPlayer to support any user defined device and different configuration (device,volume,mute) in case of multiple players
 * Dropping OSD support from MediaRender and removing Direct2D rendering (was used mainly to achieve transparent overlay content which can be done now with WPF)
 * Dropping WinForms embedded functionality support (at least for now, still supports "naked" control) and focusing on WPF/MVVM to achieve better graphics/effects/styles/themes/templates etc.
+* Adding new features such as Take a Snapshot and Pan Zoom In/Out
 * Creating library's and WPF control's NuGet packages

 ### [Build Requirements]
-* .NET Framework 4.7.2
+* .NET Framework 4.7.2 (Seems to be compatible with .NET 5, use Master.PreventAborts=true)
 * FFmpeg shared libraries (compatible with FFmpeg.Autogen)
 * Use Master.RegisterFFmpeg(*ffmpeg_path*) to register them
 * To use plugins put them in *Plugins/PluginName* folder